friendofsvelte/svelicon/README.md

 ## Support 💖

-If you find this package helpful, please consider:
+If you find this Svelte icon library helpful, please consider:

 - ⭐ Starring the GitHub repo
 - 🐛 Creating issues for bugs and feature requests